 See, God didn’t ordain the moon and the stars and the sun for Himself.
 He did it for us so that we could walk in step with Him.
 What a wonderful thought!
 And no matter what calendar you follow out of the forty different types, God gave us everything we would need to follow after Him.

-So it really doesn’t matter that there’s less than a month between Thanksgiving and Christmas this year.
-Or that the High Holy Days are starting at the beginning of October.
+So it really doesn’t matter that there’s less than a month sometimes between Thanksgiving and Christmas.
+Or that the High Holy Days often change between September and October.
 Or even that the school year in Georgia is starting this week.
-None of it matters compared to the steadiness of God’s faithfulness, year after year, generation after generation.
+None of it matters compared to the steadiness of God’s faithfulness, year after year, generation after generation. •